5ujinKang/Paper-Wiki/OSDI/25/Extending Applications Safely and Efficiently.md

 ---
 ### Design
 **Design principle(s) :**
+- Handle buggy extensions.
+Keep the system stable
+- Don't let the application modify or corrupt the state used by extensions to alter the extension's behavior

 <br>

 **Design goals or challenges :**
 <br>
+Deal fine-grained safety/interconnectedness tradeoff well and achieve Isolation efficiently.

 **How the design addresses the challenges :**
 <br>